States probe JPMorgan Chase as hack seen fueling fraud

-BOSTON Two U.S. states are investigating the theft of 83 million customer records from JPMorgan Chase & Co (JPM.N) in a massive cyber attack uncovered over the summer, and more may soon join, Reuters learned on Friday.
+BOSTON Two U.S. states are investigating the theft of 83 million customer records from JPMorgan Chase & Co in a massive cyberattack uncovered over the summer, and more may soon join, Reuters learned on Friday.

 "A breach of this size and significance demands a comprehensive response from the highest level of our government," Madigan said in a statement.
 "Thorough investigations of major breaches must be done, and the results must be shared with the public whose information and financial security is at risk, or consumer confidence will be further diminished."